fixtse/ha-voice-sound-sense/README.md

 ### Optimized Sound Processing

+- **Real-time audio processing** using microphone `on_data` triggers for maximum efficiency
-- Efficient sound level calculation using logarithmic dB conversion
+- **Efficient sound level calculation** using logarithmic dB conversion
-- Smart hysteresis to prevent rapid volume fluctuations
+- **Smart hysteresis** to prevent rapid volume fluctuations
-- Volume adjustments occur only when necessary, with smooth transitions
+- Volume adjustments occur **only when necessary**, with smooth transitions
-- Processing pauses during media playback to avoid feedback loops
+- Processing **pauses during media playback** to avoid feedback loops
+- **Microphone trigger approach** processes audio data as it arrives rather than polling

 <p align="right">(<a href="#readme-top">back to top</a>)</p>